Frequently Asked Questions

 How can Notices benefit our community?

-The Notices are specifically for archives, museums, libraries, universities, and data repositories that are engaging in processes of collaboration and trust building with Indigenous and other marginalized communities who have been excluded and written out of the record through colonial processes of documentation and record keeping.
-These Notices are useful to communities because they communicate in what capacity institutions are willing to work with Indigenous and local communities.
-The Notices also can be added to collections or data where there may be Indigenous interests and rights, making it easier to identify these materials.
+The Notices are specifically for archives, museums, libraries, universities, and data repositories that are engaging in processes of collaboration and trust building with communities who have been excluded and written out of the record through colonial processes of documentation and record keeping.
+The Notices are useful to communities because they communicate in what capacity institutions are willing to work with Indigenous and local communities.
+The Notices can be added to collections or data where there may be Indigenous interests and rights, also making it easier to identify these materials.

 How does a community know if a Notice has been added to a collection, sample, or data?

 Notices are generated in the Local Contexts Hub.
 Institutions and researchers can notify relevant communities through the Hub.
 Public Projects can also be shared by its link.
-You can also see public Projects and Open to Collaborate Notices placed by institutions and researchers in the registry.
+You can also see public Projects and Open to Collaborate Notices placed by institutions and researchers in the Registry and Projects Board.

 Back to Top ↑